 Most of our clinics will only allow an egg donor to participate in an egg donation five to six times.
 However, we can only rematch you if the previous donation resulted in a pregnancy or a successful retrieval.

-Emotional experiences vary throughout the process.
-The decision to donate should be well thought out before you proceed with screening and matching.
-You are welcome to talk with the social workers who conduct your screening about any specific concerns or questions.
-You may experience moodiness from the medications; however after the donation, most of our egg donors enjoy the extreme pride and joy of having given such an incredible gift.
+Emotional experiences can vary throughout the process and person to person.
+The kind-hearted decision to donate should be well thought out before you proceed with screening and matching, that time is the initial opportunity to ask questions, gather information, and be sure you and your loved ones feel comfortable with the process.
+You are welcome to talk with the social workers who conduct your screening, talk with experienced egg donors, or even IVF doctors about any specific concerns or questions you might have.
+During the donation, you may experience moodiness from the IVF medications; however after the donation, most of our egg donors enjoy the extreme pride and joy of having given such an incredible gift.

 We require a minimum of five, but you can send as many pictures as you want.
 We do require that one needs to be a recent close-up of your face and one needs to be a recent photo of your full body.
 If you choose, childhood photos or photos of your children or family are also welcomed.
 Keep in mind that these photos are the first impression intended parents will have of you when they are selecting a donor.
 They are looking for the best representation of physical attributes to help them find an egg donor who is right for them.
 While selfies are easy to take, they don't always accurately capture you (especially when taken in a car).
 If possible, please have a friend or family member take your photos so you get the best quality and reflection of who you are.